scalamolecule/molecule-web/docs/database/setup/domain-structure.md

 ### `allowedValues`

 Allowed values can be added for any primitive type.
-Molecule will then validate that only defined enum values are transacted.
+Molecule will then validate that only allowed values are transacted.
 A custom error message can be added:

 ```scala
 val luckyNumber = oneInt.enums(7, 9, 13)